glamod/marine_qc/docs/introduction.rst

 -----------

 There are additional routines that are intended for the QC of measurements of sea surface temperature from drifting buoys specifically.
 These checks are based on Atkinson et al. 2013.
+The checks are designed to be run on whole drifting buoy records from when a drifter is first deployed to when it ceases to report.

 Atkinson, C. P., N. A. Rayner, J. Roberts-Jones, and R. O. Smith (2013), Assessing the quality of sea surface temperature observations from drifting buoys and ships on a platform-by-platform basis, J.